csinchok/chipy-fcc-presentation/PITCHME.md

 - Comments are not an actual vote |

-- Public sentiment has swayed things before |
+- Public sentiment has helped sway things before |

 Note:
-Comments are supposed to be legal arguments
+Comments are supposed to be legal arguments.
 In 2014, they were very important to show public sentiment
----

-## My initial goals

-- Get an idea of the overall public sentiment |

-- Look at how much John Oliver changed the numbers |

-- Build a website to provide an analysis of the data |

-Note:
-My goals went right out the window pretty quickly
 ---

 ## The FCC has a Comment API!